Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 hand, only 57.9% of schools in southern conferences have the words “victory,” “win,” or “won” in their fight songs.
 We would like to see if this result is statistically significant and what the true difference in proportions is.
-First, we will use simulation to conduct a hypothesis test.
-We have to use simulation because we are looking for the *difference* in proportions.
+We have to use simulation-based hypothesis testing because we are looking for the difference in proportions.

 First, we will run a hypothesis test, calculate the p-value, and interpret the results in order to determine whether there is a